sashamakarenko/fixpp/readme.md

 ## Examples

-To compile the examples you wil have to clone the makefile project next to fixpp:
+To compile the examples you wil have to clone the makefile project next to `fixpp`:
 ```
 $> git clone https://github.com/sashamakarenko/makefile.git makefile
 $> git clone https://github.com/sashamakarenko/fixpp.git fixpp